 A Vernaccia di San Gimignano is what we always order with these fritters when we are in Tuscany, but a crisp Prosecco or an aromatic Vermentino would also make a pleasing pairing.

-Pan-fried zucchini flowers
+Pan-fried zucchini flowers with ricotta and fresh herbs

 makes 20 flowers or serves 4